sketch-hq/fig2sketch/README.md

 ## How does it work

 fig2sketch reads the design data from the .fig file and converts it to data that can be opened by Sketch apps.
-The conversion is as most accurate possible.
+The conversion is as most accurate as possible.
 However, the kind of data supported by both .fig and .sketch files is not exactly the same.
-This means that some data needs to be prepared in slightly different ways so it is represented with similar fidely in Sketch apps.
+This means that some data needs to be prepared in slightly different ways so it is represented as close as possible in Sketch apps.

 ### Using the source code